CleverCloud/clever-components/docs/adr/adr-0026-introducing-prettier.md

 🗓️ 2024-06-13 · ✍️ Mathieu Degand

-This ADR tries to explain why we decided to introduce Prettier while migrating our linting tools (ESLint/Stylelint) to their latest version.
+This ADR explains why we decided to introduce Prettier while migrating our linting tools (ESLint/Stylelint) to their latest version.

 ## Context

 One year ago we made the decision to add Stylelint to our components library.
-You can find the how and why on the [ADR]().
+You can find the how and why in the [ADR](https://www.clever-cloud.com/doc/clever-components/?path=%2Fdocs%2F%F0%9F%93%8C-architecture-decision-records-adr-0023-adding-stylelint--docs).
 At that time Stylelint was in version `14`ish and is now in version `16` as of this writing.
 During a meeting while discussing versions of the tools we use, we decided to take a look at the updates and the feasibility to update them to the latest version.
 And here came the problem: linters don't (want to) format anymore.